singha200/Openshift-prep/DO316/05 NetworkPolicy+HTTP.md

 oc patch vm myvm-lan1 --type='json' -p='[{"op": "add", "path": "/spec/template/metadata/labels/env", "value": "production"}]'
 ```

+- A `Clusterlp Service` allows Web Traffic into the `myvm-lan1` VirtualMachine
 ### It's time to create service and expose it.
 Please bear in mind that we must use "virtctl" command to expose the VMi.
 ```
 virtctl expose vmi myvm-lan1 --name svc-netpol --type=ClusterIP --port 80 --target-port=80
 ```
 ### you should see the endpoints.
 ```
 oc get endpoints/svc-netpol
 ```

+- The Network Policy Restricts access to the VirtualMachine `myvm-lan1` and allowing only the member of Project `banana` to access TCP port `80`
+- Other Project cannot Reach the VirtualMachine `myvm-lan1` at TCP Port `80`
 ### Post checks!!!
-### Let's create one deployment and check if we can access to our VM / VMI or Web server.
+### Let's create one deployment in the `banana` proejct and check if we can access to our VM / VMI or Web server.
 It should return the page.
 ```
 oc create deployment testing --image=registry.ocp4.example.com:8443/redhattraining/hello-world-nginx:v1.0
 ```